Can my employer change my regular work schedule?

 The answer to this question will largely depend on whether your contract has any provisions concerning the change in work schedule.
 If there aren’t any such provisions, as is the case with many contracts, you could allege constructive dismissal, but that will involve a contextual analysis, and in many cases, the change in work schedule may not be considered drastic enough to be constructive dismissal.

-Employers are typically allowed to fix their employees’ hours of work as best suits the needs of their organization.
-However, if an employee faces a drastic change in schedule, such as being required to work evenings and weekends on a regular basis with little to no notice, can constitute constructive dismissal.
+Employers are typically allowed to adjust an employee’s work schedule to suit the needs of their organization.
+However, if an employee faces a drastic shift change, such as being required to work evenings and weekends on a regular basis with little to no notice, this can constitute constructive dismissal.

 You may refuse to accept the changes in work schedule, and if you do, your employer may terminate you – this would entitle you to a severance package.
 If you refuse to accept the changes and your employer does not terminate you but, for example, puts you on unpaid leave, you may declare yourself constructively dismissed and resign involuntarily.
 At that point, you would also demand a severance package.